MSDEVMTL/GlobalAzureBootcamp-2019/Lab2/README.md

 In the previous lab, we created our first build and template.
 Let's modify our release to deploy our new infrastructure every time.

-1. Modify the build to include the template
+1. Modify the build to include the ARM template

 ``` yaml